gabrielfcisco/clinica-electronjs/README.md

 5. **Access the application:**

-   - Open your web browser and navigate to [http://localhost:8000](http://localhost:8000) to access the ElectronJS application.
+   - Open your web browser and navigate to [http://localhost:8000](http://localhost:8000) or access the ElectronJS application.
+   - user: root
+   - password: root1234

 ## Testing
 To run tests, execute the following commands: